Journey's End: Active Dying

 What to Expect when Your Loved One Is Dying

 When members of your palliative care team recognize the signs that a person is within months or weeks of dying, they may recommend transitioning to hospice.
+Hospice provides the same comfort care that palliative care does but also offers more services for both the patient and family.

 Symptoms and Signs that Death Is Near